gregbook/dotfiles/README.md

 # dotfiles
-My collection of dotfiles powered by dotbot
+My collection of dotfiles powered by dotbot, dotbot-brewfile, dotbot-vscode